ursmal1948/algorithms/algorithms/numbers/README.md

 ## Usage

 <font size="+1">
-Once installed, you can import the ciphers package and utilize its functionalities in Python.
+Once installed, you can import the numbers package and utilize its functionalities in Python.
 </font>

 ## Digits 🧮